sorbet/sorbet/website/docs/error-reference.md

 This error is only reported when running Sorbet with the `--stripe-mode` command line flag.

-A class defines behavior in multiple files when two files would need to be run in order to completely load that class.
+A class defines behavior in multiple files when at least two files would need to be run in order to completely load that class.
 A class definition that only serves as a namespace for inner definitions is not considered to have behavior.
 For example, in this example module `A` has behavior in two files: